openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 #### OpenShift-installer

-We will add a new `create single-node-ignition-config` command to the installer to create `bootstrap-in-place-for-live-iso.ign` Ignition config.
+We will add a new `create single-node-ignition-config` command to the installer to create the `bootstrap-in-place-for-live-iso.ign` Ignition config.
+This new target will not output `master.ign` and `worker.ign` files.

-This new target will not output master.ign and worker.ign.
+Users will specify the target disk drive for `coreos-installer` using the environment variable `OPENSHIFT_INSTALL_EXPERIMENTAL_BOOTSTRAP_IN_PLACE_COREOS_INSTALLER_ARGS`.
-Allow the user to specify the target disk drive for coreos-installer using environment variable `OPENSHIFT_INSTALL_EXPERIMENTAL_BOOTSTRAP_IN_PLACE_COREOS_INSTALLER_ARGS`.
+Before the feature graduates from preview, the environment variable will be replaced with a field in the `install-config.yaml` schema.

 This Ignition config will have a different `bootkube.sh` from the default bootstrap Ignition.
 In addition to the standard rendering